nberlee/bonjour-reflector/docs/RouterOS/README.md

 If you see packets coming out of the container but no response packet are received make absolute sure you have assigned the correct vlan ids on the bridge for the veth1-reflector interface.
 Also check if the veth1-reflector interface port is set to `ingress-filtering=no` and `frame-types=admit-only-vlan-tagged`.

+## level=fatal msg=route ip+net: no such network interface (after ROS7.20+ upgrade)
+For ROS 7.19 and below
+1. Make sure that in config.toml interface set to eth0

+For ROS7.20+:
+1. Make sure that in config.toml interface set to yours VETH interface name (in this example 'net_interface = "veth1-mdns"')
+2. Make sure that VETH interface name length is below 14 characters